mendel5/alternative-front-ends/README.md

 # alternative-frontends
-Alternative front-ends for popular internet platforms
+Overview of alternative front-ends for popular internet platforms

 ## Overview